 If your partner always puts you at the bottom of his list, it’s time to break up.
 When a boyfriend starts ignoring your calls and stops replying to messages, he isn’t treating you as part of his life.

-If he thinks that being with you is an option then it’s better not to be in a relationship with him because all relationships need both people feeling like they are loved and cared for by their partners
+If he thinks that being with you is an option then it’s better not to be in a relationship with him because all relationships need both people to feel like they are loved and cared for by their partners

 When He Is Ready To Give Up On The Relationship